This month, Monica and I are talking about phonological awareness. 🎉

 PA is very important for future reading skills and all students can benefit from phonological awareness intervention.
 Research shows that all students may not need small group intervention, but students who struggle will have positive outcomes from targeted practice.
 Some research we looked at showed that students with learning disabilities in early education settings and students with speech impairments would benefit.
 You can start as early as a preschool with phonemic tasks.

-And guess who is the perfect person to do a quick check during assessment and to include in intervention?
+And guess who is the perfect person to do a quick assessment of phonological awareness and to incorporate simple strategies in your intervention?
 That’s right.
 You are, my friend!

 Let’s get to it!